|How compiled||Based on third party data|

 a termination of a pregnancy by abortion under the 1967 Act, which took place in England and Wales

-Miscarriages and illegal abortions are not included in the statistics.
 Maternities that result in one or more live births or stillbirths are counted once only.

-To meet user needs, timely but provisional Quarterly conceptions to women aged under 18 years are published by area of usual residence.
+To meet users' needs, timely but provisional Quarterly conceptions to women aged under 18 years are published by area of usual residence.
 Quarterly conception rates and rolling annual rates are also provided where area of usual residence is within England.

 The annual Conception statistics release provides figures by age, marital status and area of usual residence.
 The datasets show the latest year's figures with some also showing historical data for comparison.
 A statistical bulletin is published alongside the datasets.